-Comparatively, an accident between a large 18-wheeler truck and a passenger vehicle will usually result in more devastation than a regular car accident between two smaller vehicles.
-When an 18-wheeler truck spins out of control or topples over, there’s a good chance more than one car will be affected.
+Comparatively, an accident between a large truck and a passenger vehicle will usually result in more devastation than a regular car accident between two smaller vehicles.
+When a truck spins out of control or topples over, there’s a good chance more than one car will be affected.
 Any collisions with the truck will also result in major destruction.
 This is because commercial trucks carry an immense amount of force and weight in their tractor trailers.

 If you or a loved one has been a victim of a semi-truck collision in the state of Georgia, you should know that you may have legal options.
 An Atlanta truck accident lawyer can help you pay for your family’s medical bills and find the road to recovery.
 First, let’s go over some facts about large semi accidents.

 Truck Accident Statistics

 These numbers are astounding during an era where our cars, trucks, and other motorized vehicles come equipped with tools and devices that feature the technology to help keep drivers and their passengers safe.
 A.I.-assisted mechanisms, motion and sight-detective radar, automatic brakes and airbags, and guided GPS systems are all available in commercial truck models worldwide.

 Unfortunately, most U.S. trucking corporations fall behind in regard to technology and do not take advantage of these options.
 Most companies choose to prioritize profit over safety technology; and since U.S. commercial truck regulations do not require trucking corporations to outfit their vehicles with the latest technology, most choose not to.